blankly-finance/blankly-docs/content/en/index.md

 ### Customization for Any Level

-Whether you are new to quantitative finance, need a simple integration, want to deploy your models as fast as possible, or customize Blankly for your needs.
-We make it extremely useful for you to extend Blankly and adapt it for your use cases.
+Whether you are new to quantitative finance, need a simple integration, want to deploy your models as fast as possible, or customize Blankly for your needs, we make it extremely useful for you to extend Blankly and adapt it for your use cases.
 We've modularized Blankly and optimized it for as many use cases as possible.

 ## Goals
 ### Any Exchange